renanfranca/renanfranca.github.io/_posts/2023-06-20-implementing-placeholder-loading-in-vue.md

 To better illustrate the use of placeholder loading in Vue.js, let's examine a real-world example from a pull request I recently made to the `jhipster/jhipster-lite` repository on GitHub: [Pull Request #6247](https://github.com/jhipster/jhipster-lite/pull/6247).

 In this pull request, I added placeholder loading to the `LandscapeLoader` and `ModulesPatchLoader` components.
-Those component are responsible for displaying a placeholder while the actual content is loading.
+Those components are responsible for displaying a placeholder while the actual content is loading.
 To achieve this, I used the `placeholder-loading` library along with Vue.js components for rows, pictures, and lists.

 Let's take a look at the Landscape screen using the `LandscapeLoader`: